hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 ###Users, Keyrings, Pool permissions

 Each user has a keyring file on Ceph hosts.
 But keyring file does not contain the Ceph references to verify user authorizations; instead the MON server have their own internal keyrings.
-When a user is added to a Ceph installation, create create a keyring file on the Ceph hosts in `/etc/ceph` and integrate a key into a cluster using `ceph auth add` command.
+When a user is added to a Ceph installation, create a keyring file on the Ceph hosts in `/etc/ceph` and integrate a key into a cluster using `ceph auth add` command.

 ## Next Steps